 Title: Transitional aid measure: Improving food security and disaster risk management to enhance resilience in Afar, Ethiopia

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ethiopian Federal Ministry of Agriculture

 Overall term: 2016 to 2021

-The capacity of the population and the stakeholder institutions to secure productive livelihoods and food for the long term is increased.
-Resistance to climate-induced weather extremes is improved.
+The capacity of the population and the responsible institutions to secure productive livelihoods and food for the long term is increased.
+Resilience to climate-induced weather extremes is improved.

-The Transitional Aid Measure: Improving Food Security and Disaster Risk Management to Enhance Resilience in Afar (IFTAR) project is part of the programme for Strengthening Drought Resilience in Arid and Semi-Arid Lowlands of Ethiopia (SDR-ASAL).
-It operates in eight woredas (districts) of Afar and focuses on three fields of activity:
+The IFTAR project is part of the programme for Strengthening Drought Resilience in Arid and Semi-Arid Lowlands of Ethiopia (SDR-ASAL).
+It operates in eight woredas (districts) of Afar and focuses on three fields of activities: